Culver City Sustainable Business Certification Program (CCSBCP)

 This unique and impactful program is beneficial to participating businesses by conserving resources, saving on utility bills and increasing customer loyalty; for employees by creating a healthier workplace; and for the community at large by reducing greenhouse gases and other pollution in the local environment.

 Highlights of First Year Outcomes

-Over fifty (50) businesses in various sectors registered their interest in participating in the program during the initial six months of program outreach.
-Given the ample hands-on assistance provided by BALANCEDAPPROACH, only ten businesses per year are required to become certified.
-The BALANCEDAPPROACH Team is currently on track for certifying twelve of the fifteen businesses assessed in year one, including five restaurants, five offices and three retail establishments.
-Six of the businesses are set to become “Certified Innovators” and the remaining seven businesses are Level One “Certified.”
+The BALANCEDAPPROACH and Sustainable Works Team certified twelve of fifteen businesses assessed in year one, including five restaurants, five offices and three retail establishments.
+Six of the businesses are “Certified Innovators” and the remaining seven businesses are “Certified.”

 - 1,598,514 = Estimated number of gallons of water saved annually from the installation of new ultra-low flow toilets and valves in year one of the CCSBCP program.
 This is the equivalent of not filling 80 average-size (20,000 gallon) swimming pools every year.

 - 50,904 = Estimated annual KWh saved from LED retrofits.